IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Location: https://client.example.com/cb?code=SplxlOBeZQQYbYS6WxSbIA&state=xyz
 ```

 The Authorization Client SHALL use the *authorization code* in an access token request to retrieve an access token and token metadata from the Authorization Server.

+The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.

 It makes a HTTP POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.1.3]:

 - *grant_type* (REQUIRED): The value SHALL be "authorization_code".